devtpc/Kafka02-Connect/README.md

 ![Topic created 1 img](/screenshots/img_topic_created_1.png)

-We can check on the Control Center that the topic is really created
+We can check in the Control Center that the topic is really created:

 ![Topic created 2 img](/screenshots/img_topic_created_2.png)

 ## Prepare the Azure connector configuration

-The created connector is the [azure-source-expedia.json](/connectors/azure-source-expedia.json) in the [/connectors](/connectors/) folder
+The created connector is the [azure-source-expedia.json](/connectors/azure-source-expedia.json) in the [/connectors](/connectors/) folder.
 Some important elements from the connector's config part:

 The connector is based on the generic `AzureBlobStorageSourceConnector`, using the generic mode.